yashwanth-alapati/comic-gen/README.md

 We have built a Retreival Augmented Generation project using MongoDB Atlas search.
 For inference we have employed quantized mistral 7b model.
 We have use stability AI's latest diffusion model

 If you have a story, or a book.
 You can ingest it into the Vecotr databse and our RAG model will generate fan fiction comics.
+Scroll down the ipynb notebook to see the end result